sodadata/docs/soda-sql/sql_metrics.md

 ```
 {% endraw %}

-### SQL metrics using file reference
+### Cutom metrics using file reference

-Instead of including all your customized SQL queries in the SQL metrics in your scan YAML file, you can use **`sql_file`** to reference a relative file.
+Instead of including all your customized SQL queries in the custom metrics in your scan YAML file, you can use **`sql_file`** to reference a relative file.

 ```yaml
 table_name: mytable